Perfect 2-colorings of Hamming graphs: Constructions of perfect colorings

-At last, we give a construction of perfect $2$-colorings in Hamming graphs based on a set of $2$-colorings and a perfect coloring into an arbitrary number of colors.
-We will use this construction in our future results.
+Here, we describe a construction of perfect $2$-colorings in Hamming graphs based on a set of $2$-colorings and a perfect coloring into an arbitrary number of colors.
+We will use it as a step of splitting constructions in Sections~\ref{s:split1} and~\ref{s:split2}.